-Existing work [5, 6, 9] use this observation to prune the space that cannot contain any RkNN of q.
+Existing work [5], [6], [9] use this observation to prune the space that cannot contain any RkNN of q.
 More specifically, an area can be pruned if at least k bisectors prune it.
-In Fig. 3.1, five facility points (q, a, b, c and d) are shown.
-In Fig. 3.1(a) the bisectors between q and two facility points a and b are drawn (see $B{a:q}$ and $B{b:q}$).
+In Fig. 3, five facility points (q, a, b, c and d) are shown.
+In Fig. 3(a) the bisectors between q and two facility points a and b are drawn (see $B{a:q}$ and $B{b:q}$).
 If k is 2, then the white area can be pruned because it lies in two half-planes $(H{a:q} \text{ and } H{b:q})$ and $|C{p'}| \geq 2$ for any point p' in it.
 The area that is not pruned is called unpruned area and is shown shaded.

-(a) Unpruned area is not influence zone (b) Unpruned area is influence zone
+(a) Unpruned area is not influence (b) Unpruned area is influence zone zone

-Figure 3.1: Computing influence zone Z_k (k = 2)
+Fig. 3.
+Computing influence zone Z_k (k=2)

 However, this straight forward approach is too expensive because it requires computing the bisectors between q and all facility points.
 We note that for some facilities, we do not need to consider their bisectors.
-In Fig. 3.1(b), it can be seen that the bisector $B{d:q}$ (shown in broken line) does not affect the unpruned area (shown shaded).
+In Fig. 3(b), it can be seen that the bisector $B{d:q}$ (shown in broken line) does not affect the unpruned area (shown shaded).
 In other words, if the bisectors of a, b and c are considered then the bisector $B{d:q}$ does not prune more area.
 Hence, even if $B{d:q}$ is ignored, the influence zone can be computed.

 Next, we present some lemmas that help us in identifying the facilities that can be ignored.
-Since we use bisectors to prune the space, the unpruned area is a polygon and is interchangeably called unpruned polygon hereafter.
+Without loss of generality, we assume that the data universe is bounded by a square.
+Since we use bisectors to prune the space, the unpruned area is always a polygon and is interchangeably called unpruned polygon hereafter.
 Below we present several lemmas that not only guide us to the final lemma but also help us in few other proofs in the paper.

-LEMMA 1 : A facility f can be ignored if for every point p of the unpruned polygon, the facility f lies outside C_p .
+LEMMA 1: A facility f can be ignored if for every point p of the unpruned polygon, the facility f lies outside C_p .

-PROOF.
-As described earlier, a point p can be pruned by the bisector $B{f:q}$ iff dist(p, f) < dist(p, q).
+Proof: As described earlier, a point p can be pruned by the bisector $B{f:q}$ iff dist(p,f) < dist(p,q).
 In other words, the point p can be pruned iff C_p contains f.
 Hence, if f lies outside C_p , it cannot prune p.
-If f lies outside C_p for every point p, it cannot prune any point of the unpruned polygon and can be ignored for this reason.
+If f lies outside C_p for every point p, it cannot prune p point of the unpruned polygon and can be ignored for this reason.